 - If the cost was greater than $30,000, then use class 10.1 and enter a maximum of $30,000 plus applicable sales taxes (using $30,000 as the cost of the vehicle).

-- If this is your first year as a ride-share driver, leave the “UCC at the beginning of the year” part blank.
+- If this is your first year as an Uber ride-share driver, leave the “UCC at the beginning of the year” part blank.

 4h.
 Vehicle Expenses: Summary